So you know you want to run an innovation project remotely, and that you want to get amazing results from it. Well, you’ve come to the right place.

 A great kickoff will give everybody confidence in the project ahead and their contribution to it, and make sure you’re all ready to start doing great work together.

 Now that you’ve had your kickoff meeting and everybody knows what you’re doing, why you’re doing it, and how Sprintbase works, you’re ready to launch.

 For this we recommend getting the date in everybody’s diaries and using email communication to build momentum in advance.
 Use these messages to tell people what they can expect from your first session and what needs to happen first to get the ball rolling with the project.

-When you get everybody together, run a welcoming and invigorating launch session, (take a look at our suggested and other to help you out) and send everybody off into the first phase of the project.
+When you get everybody together, run a welcoming and invigorating launch session, (take a look at our suggested icebreakers and other facilitation tips to help you out) and send everybody off into the first phase of the project.